 - buffer and row numbers for "physical" mode (hit/read ratios may be different because of different cache states)

-The estimator aims to forecast the timing numbers for the source (production) eliminating the difference related to the disk IO (slower disks, difference filesystem).
-The estimator is triggered only for queries that are running more than 0.2 second (default value, configurable) and it works under the following assumptions:
+The Query Estimator aims to forecast the timing numbers for the source (production) eliminating the difference related to the disk IO (slower disks, difference filesystem).
+The estimator is triggered only for queries that are running more than 0.01 seconds (default value, configurable) and it works under the following assumptions:

 - CPU and RAM models on prod and those that used on clones are the same or very similar